-Electronic Symptom Diary "e-diary" - Completed at home by participant
+Electronic Symptom Diary "E-diary" - Completed at home by participant or parent

-We will give you a thermometer, tape measure and an E-diary account to record your symptoms and temperature every day for 7 days after vaccination.
-After these 7 days we will ask you to record if you are unwell or take any medications over the next 3 weeks.
+We will give you a thermometer, tape measure (to measure the size of any reaction at the site of injection) and an E-diary account to record all your child's symptoms and temperature every day for 7 days after vaccination.
+Paper copies of the e-diary can also be provided if necessary.
+After these 7 days we will ask you to record if your child is unwell or takes any medications over the next 3 weeks.
 The research staff will monitor the E-Diary and may phone you to ask for more information.
-You will also be asked to record in the diary any serious medical illnesses or hospital visits you may have over the course of the study.
+You will also be asked to record in the diary any serious medical illnesses or hospital visits your child may have over the course of the study.